Yariazen/cse15l-lab-reports/week3/lab2/lab2.md

 * `String.join(CharSequence delimiter, CharSequence... elements)`: Arguments are `""` (empty string) and the modified lines.
 It joins the modified lines back into a single string with no delimiter.
 * `Files.readAllBytes(Path path)`: Takes a Path argument representing the file path.
 * `responseHandler(String response)`: Takes a String argument representing the HTTP response.
+* `handleRequest(URI url)`: Takes a URI object argument representing the requested url.

 #### How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
 In the `handleRequest` method

 *`messages`is the only relevant field.
 It is modified when the URL path is "/add-message".
 A new message, constructed from the "user" and "s" query parameters, is added to the messages list.
+Messages becomes `["System:Welcome to the chat room!", "jpolitz:Hello"]`

 ### Query 2

 ![Query 2](./images/Screenshot%202024-01-29%203.30.34%20PM.png)

 The exact same behavior as Query 1.
+The new URL is parsed for the values of the "user" and "s" query parameters and is added to the messages list.
+Messages becomes `["System:Welcome to the chat room!", "jpolitz:Hello", "yash:How are you"]`

 ## Part 2
 ![Private Key](./images/Screenshot%202024-01-30%204.57.10%20PM.png)